jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 `markdown-open-command`

+:   String, default: `nil`

-:   The command used for calling a standalone Markdown previewer
-    capable of opening Markdown source files directly (default:
+    The command used for calling a standalone Markdown previewer capable of opening Markdown source files directly.
-    `nil`).
 This command will be called with a single argument, the file name of the current buffer.

 T> As described in the Tips section, one popular viewer on macOS T> is [Marked 2][m2], which can easily be used as with Markdown Mode